KarolS/units/README.md

 Affine spaces
 -------------

-Affine space is a space of quantities, which cannot be multiplied or added, only subtracted.
+Affine space is a space of quantities which cannot be multiplied or added, only subtracted.
 The reason for that is that the zero is chosen arbitrarily.
 Affine spaces are used to represent temperatures, timestamps, Cartesian coordinates, potential energy, electric potential, and more.
 See [this article](http://math.ucr.edu/home/baez/torsors.html) for more info.

 Example: